 The other Books of the Hebrew Bible were also recorded and transmitted to the populace by their authors or other contemporary authorities:

-...because everyone is not permitted of his own accord to be a writer, nor is there any disagreement in what is written; they being only Prophets that have written the original and earliest accounts of things as they learned them of G-d Himself by inspiration; and others have written what has happened in their own times, and that in a very distinct manner also.
-For we have not an innumerable multitude of books among us, disagreeing [with] and contradicting one another (as the Greeks have), but only twenty--two Books (of the Bible), which contain the records of all the past times; which are justly believed to be Divine; and of them, five belong to Moses, which contain his laws, and the traditions of the origin of mankind till his death.
-This interval of time was little short of three thousand years; but as to the time from the death of Moses till the reign of Artaxerxes, king of Persia, who reigned after Xerxes, the Prophets, who were after Moses, wrote down what was done in their times in thirteen Books.
+...because everyone is not permitted of his own accord to be a writer, nor is there any disagreement in what is written; they being only Prophets that have written the original and earliest accounts of things as they learned them by G-d Himself by inspiration; and others have written what has happened in their own times, and that in a very distinct manner also.
+For we have not an innumerable multitude of books among us, disagreeing with and contradicting one another (as the Greeks have), but only 22 Books of the Bible, which contain the records of all the past times; which are justly believed to be Divine; and of them, five belong to Moses, which contain his laws, and the traditions of the origin of mankind till his death.
+This interval of time was little short of 3000 years; but as to the time from the death of Moses till the reign of Artaxerxes, king of Persia, who reigned after Xerxes, the Prophets, who were after Moses, wrote down what was done in their times in thirteen Books.
 The remaining four Books contain hymns to G-d, and precepts for the conduct of human lifeAgainst Apion book 1, section 7-8.

 From the Hebrew Bible itself, one can learn how its Books were written and transmitted to the people: